 - Mixed: Words and graphic symbols

-These signs develop perceptions of a certain quality or other attractive element that influences consumers’ purchasing decisions when choosing a product or contracting a service.
+These signs help create perceptions of a certain quality or other attractive element that influences consumers’ purchasing decisions when choosing a product or contracting a service.

-A distinctive sign constitutes an important tool for the company by leveraging the positioning of their products or services, and clearly advertise it within the market.
+A distinctive sign constitutes an important tool for the company by leveraging the positioning of their products or services, and advertising it within the market.

-Registering a trademark in Bolivia grants the holder the exclusive right of use in the market and prevents third parties from using it without their authorization.
+Registering a trademark in Bolivia grants the holder the exclusive right of use in the market and prevents third parties from using it without the owner’s authorization.

 These distinctive signs can be used to establish a brand, commercial name, and commercial slogan.